Danp04/danp04.github.io/docs/Visual Studio Code basics.md

 # Visual Studio Code Basics
-Visual Studio code is a free coding editor available for Windows, macOS or Linux.
+Visual Studio Code is a free coding editor available for Windows, macOS or Linux.
 {: .no_toc}

 ### Table of contents